-(On-screen text: Electronic Export Certificates, Exchange Mechanism.
-Voice-over:)
+(On-screen text: Electronic Export Certificates, Exchange Mechanism.)

 VOICE-OVER: Today, many agricultural products travel the world.